How to master the art of popup timing

 You don’t want to interfere with that journey.
 Nor do you want these people to depart without sharing their email address and/or phone number.

 So be strategic instead of assigning an arbitrary time.
-Allow the visitor to view at least 50% of the page — but not the entire thing — before letting a popup break the experience.
+Allow the visitor to view at least 50% of the page — but not the entire thing — before interrupting with a website popup.

 If you’re more comfortable with defining the trigger by amount of time, give them up to a minute max.